xiaoniuniu89/giglep4/README.md

 <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1648111832/Screenshot_from_2022-03-24_08-49-35_vzrkna.png"/>

-This greatly affected the implimentation of user stories.

 ## <p id="user-stories"> User Stories</p>

-This is a breakdown of which user stories I decided to impliment based on my analysis of what features the minimum viable project must have.
-It shows the three main epics I came up with dor the scope of the site and the user stories associated with each one.
+This is a breakdown of the user stories I decided to impliment based on my analysis of what features the minimum viable project must have.
+It shows the three main epics I came up with for the scope of the site and the user stories associated with each one.

 <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1648737781/Screenshot_from_2022-03-31_15-41-34_i9kwij.png"/>